mariakrol/learn-kotlin-playground/README.md

 private val addProjectButton: SelenideElement =
     this.createElementByLocalizedText(this::addProjectButton, ".//a[.//*[text()='%s']]")
 ```
+This produces a lot of boilerplate code, so need to rethink to reduce it.

+**TODO:**
+- [ ] Rethink initialization by localized text to reduce boilerplate code

 ##### Semi-implicit check of text
 Since many elements which are visible on page all the time can contain text, I want to check it as well as existence.